 A bead of sweat collected at the tip of my nose as I stared at the ground between my hiking boots trying to allow my eyes to train their focus on something as my hands supported my collapsed torso on my knees.
 I was trying to focus on something to distract me from the raging forest fire burning inside my legs and the weight of a small elephant standing on my shoulders for the last hour and a half that my thirty five pounds of camera gear in my pack had started to feel like.
 In my semi-delirious state of mind, I was too lazy to even lift up my arm to wipe the dangling sweat from my nose.
 I just shook my head until it fell off.
 Normally, these kinds of hikes that I’ve done many times under similar circumstances don’t phase me but not today.
-My girlfriend and I were about three quarters of the way up Montserrat and had only about thirty minutes more to go.
+My friend from Seville and I were about three quarters of the way up Montserrat and had only about thirty minutes more to go.
 She was actually just fine.
 She kept asking me, to my chagrin, “Are you okay?”

 We had come to this place a couple of hours northwest of Barcelona last year to visit the second most famous pilgrimage site in Spain after Santiago de Compostela known as Monistir de Montserrat (the Monastery of Mount Serrat).
 This little cluster of mountains looks almost like some strange interloping race of alien topography defiantly set up a colony deep inside the boundaries of Spain–so strange and unexpected their appearance is when you first encounter them rising fiercely up out of the surrounding bucolic Catalonian countryside.
-Rather than take the modern train ride up the steep rugged slopes to be conveniently deposited right in front of the main entrance to the monastery complex, my girlfriend and I elected to make the two and a half hour arduous hike from the base of the mountain in the spirit of the way pilgrims had approached this place for thousands of years prior to what is only the recent advent of mechanical transportation.
+Rather than take the modern train ride up the steep rugged slopes to be conveniently deposited right in front of the main entrance to the monastery complex, my friend and I elected to make the two and a half hour arduous hike from the base of the mountain in the spirit of the way pilgrims had approached this place for thousands of years prior to what is only the recent advent of mechanical transportation.

 Although that hike proved to be quite the little physical ordeal, it was so worth it.
 As we ascended, we’d come around a bend in the trail and through a patch of trees we’d see it; the morning rays of sun gently caressing the limestone monastery walls like a jewel resting among the jagged peaks of a mountain crown.
 The beauty of the whole scene was transfixing; functioning like some kind of mystical balm assuaging the angry flames of protest coming from my exhausted legs.
 When I recall that hike, what immediately leaps to mind is not my fatigue but the insatiable hunger and desire I had to enjoy the reward of arriving to this visual feast that had been courting my eyes the entire journey up the mountain.